AnirudhVyas/AnirudhVyas/README.md

 ## How it's built
 Rust + Tokio + Axum + Claude :)

-Earlier career: Scala (Akka, Spark), Go, Python — data engineering and microservices at scale and in a different lifetime a lot of products that scale.
+Before this I have done long stints by building backend infrastructure services  in Java, Scala, Golang - backing PB scale data engineering infrastructure, performance analytics and what not.

 ## Track record

+- Advisor to **Planetcast Media**.
 - ex-Principal Engineer at **Workday**;
-- Advisor to **Planetcast Media**.
+- seasoned leader having led teams at various cross domain groups ranging from Wells Fargo to Group RCI helping shape products that scale and are loved by customers from day 1.

 Previously founded **DrippLab** (fka Goldilocks Fashion) — where I built private social network with virtual try on services for fit, aesthetics and cyclical fashion e-commerce.

 ## Contact